-15.5 Environmental and landscape constraints could act to limit production.
+17.5 Ecological, heritage and landscape constraints could act to limit production.
 A lack of landowners willing to release their land for aggregates development could also be a constraint.
 In such a case there would need to be a reassessment of the provision for sand and gravel sales but it is not expected that these issues will threaten sales in the near future.
-This will become clearer as the sites identified for possible inclusion in the Mineral Sites Plan undergo sustainability appraisal.

-16.Final Comment
+18. Final Comment

-16.1 It is considered that all sources of aggregate demonstrate capacity for some increase in supply, should demand increase, and no sharp increases in demand are expected in the next year.
+18.1 It is considered that all sources of aggregate demonstrate capacity for some increase in supply, should demand increase, and no sharp increases in demand are expected in the next year.
 In the longer term, there are adequate landbanks for sand and gravel and crushed rock.
-The emerging Mineral Sites Plan identifies adequate new sites to maintain production and sales.
+The Mineral Sites Plan identifies adequate new sites to maintain production and sales.
 If for some reason it proves impossible to maintain supply, the strategy for mineral provision will have to be re-visited.
 It is therefore considered that it is appropriate to continue to use the 10 year average figure, as set out in this Local Aggregates Assessment, to establish the size of the landbank and level of provision for both sand and gravel and crushed rock.